In this guide

 Fibre optic broadband

-The BT Openreach fibre broadband network is the largest in the country, covering tens of millions of homes.
-It’s sold by many providers so the competition means there can be some good deals, and there are currently two speed tiers: 38Mb and 76Mb.
+The Openreach (BT) fibre broadband network is the largest in the country, covering tens of millions of homes.
+It’s sold by many providers so the competition means there can be some good deals, and it can offer an average speed of around 35Mb, 50Mb or 65Mb.

-Virgin Media cable broadband is available to just over half of the UK’s population and now provides speeds up to 200Mb, making it the fastest mass-market broadband service.
+Virgin Media fibre broadband is available to just over half of the UK’s population and now provides speeds over 300Mb, making it the fastest mass-market broadband service.
 It has a smaller and patchier footprint than BT’s fibre network (it’s not uncommon to find coverage varying from street to street) and may require engineer visits for installation.
 But right now this is the top choice if you want the best possible speed.

 4G mobile broadband